 Things to Remember About Translate in Excel

 - Once the excel translator is installed it is available under the INSERT button and Under My Apps.

 - You can select any language available under usage language section.

 - We can sort all the formulas from A to Z under toggle sorting.

 - Once the language is selected we can see the formula name in other languages as well as the English language.

 - Under the dictionary, we can search for the function that we want.

 - You need an internet connection to work with these excel function translator.

-This is a guide to Translate into Excel.
-Here we also discuss where is the Translator in Excel along with practical examples.
+This is a guide to Translate in Excel.
+Here we learn to translate text to different languages using Translate in excel and how to add translate option in Quick Access ToolBar.
 You can also go through our other suggested articles –